Total loss / actual cash value calculator

 The insurer's first offer is almost always 10-20% low

-Insurers use proprietary valuation software (CCC One, Audatex, Mitchell) that systematically pulls comparable vehicles from the lower end of the market.
-This is well-documented in state insurance department investigations — 2019 California Department of Insurance review found average CCC ACV offers ran 12% below independent KBB Private Party Value.
+Insurers run your loss through proprietary valuation software (CCC One, Audatex, Mitchell), and those tools tend to pull comparable vehicles from the cheaper end of the market.
+State insurance departments have documented the pattern.
+A 2019 California Department of Insurance review found that average CCC ACV offers ran 12% below independent KBB Private Party Value.

-If their offer is meaningfully below the figure this calculator produces, gather your own evidence (5+ actual listings of comparable vehicles in your zip code, documentation of pre-accident condition, recent maintenance receipts) and submit a written counteroffer.
-Most insurers will negotiate — you have leverage because going to NAIC arbitration or filing a state insurance commission complaint is expensive and slow for them.
+If their offer comes in well below the figure this calculator produces, build your own case: pull five or more actual listings of comparable vehicles in your zip code, document the pre-accident condition, and dig out recent maintenance receipts.
+Then submit a written counteroffer.
+Most insurers will move, because the alternative for them is slow and expensive: NAIC arbitration or a state insurance commission complaint.

 Don't forget: sales tax + reg are owed too

-In 23 states, your insurer must reimburse you for the sales tax and registration you'd pay buying a replacement vehicle at ACV.
-If they offer a "settlement check" without those, ask why — see your state on the all states page and used car sales tax calculator.
-The replacement registration is a separate add-on — different from the existing vehicle's registration fee.
+In 23 states, your insurer must reimburse the sales tax and registration you'd pay buying a replacement vehicle at ACV.
+If the "settlement check" they hand you leaves those out, ask why.
+Check where your state lands on the all states page, and run the numbers on the used car sales tax calculator.
+Note that the replacement registration is a separate add-on, not the same thing as the registration fee on the car you lost.

 If you owe more than ACV

-If your loan balance exceeds the insurer's ACV settlement, you're underwater — common in years 1-3 of a long auto loan.
-Gap insurance exists exactly for this; if you have it, the gap policy pays the difference.
-If not, you still owe the lender.
-This is why financial advisors push 20% down payments — see our affordability calculator.
+If your loan balance is bigger than the insurer's ACV settlement, you're underwater.
+That's common in the first three years of a long auto loan, when depreciation outpaces what you've paid down.
+Gap insurance exists for exactly this situation: if you carry it, the gap policy covers the shortfall.
+If you don't, the leftover balance is still yours to pay.
+It's the main reason financial advisors push for 20% down up front — see our affordability calculator.

 Frequently asked questions